gremlincache/fr-coliseum-tracker/README.md

 - Users will automatically get the updated item list the next time Tampermonkey refreshes the script from GitHub.
 Make sure that "Externals" update interval in your Tampermonkey settings is set to anything other than "Never" to actually get these updates!
 Hopefully I get around to actually keeping it updaded lmao.

+## Highlighting Items
+- The default highlight preset highlights eggs, boss familiars, and eliminate drops.
+You can download the [examplePreset](https://github.com/gremlincache/fr-coliseum-tracker/blob/main/examplePreset.json) as a guide for creating your own, or simply create a new JSON file that contains the item IDs as strings. **IMPORANT TO NOTE** all IDs must be in quotes, and separated by a comma!
+It does not matter if they are all on one line, one ID per line, or separated into whichever categories you want.

 ## Troubleshooting
 - If I fuck up the formatting in itemIndex, the entire script will decide to nope out.
 If an update has been pushed that edites the itemIndex and you notice the script stopped working, make sure you refresh the "Externals" update interval once a fix has been implemented.
 To confirm if this is an issue that is causing the window to disappear, edit the code in Tampermonkey (this only edits your local copy) and remove the line that starts with @require.
 If removing this line makes the window re-appear, then you know the itemIndex is the culprit.
 Sorry!
-- The script only appears on the coliseum battle pages, which is intended. (specifically any part of the site that starts with https://flightrising.com/main.php? as the URL)
+- The script only appears on the coliseum battle pages, which is intended. (specifically any part of the site that starts with https://flightrising.com/main.php?p=battle as the URL).
 - Yeah tbh idk how to troubleshoot this. pray? and let me know in the feedback form so I can poke at it ..b I am not an experienced developer

 ## Feedback and issues